-One alternative to RCT is that of optimal rationality (Brown, 2014) a conception of rationality grounded in philosophy rather than economics, and which originates from a rejection of the Kantian universal moral imperative, combined with a repositioning of Aristotelian reasoning.
+One alternative to RCT is that of optimal rationality (Brown, 2014) a conception of rationality grounded in philosophy rather than economics, and that originates from a rejection of the Kantian universal moral imperative, combined with a repositioning of Aristotelian reasoning.
 Specifically, optimal rationality (OR) suggests that our analysis of what rationality is or comprises should focus two things: 1) what individuals actually do in order to achieve goals (their practical rational acts); and 2) people's understanding of the broader ramifications of their actions (in the cultural rational environment).
 There are three key aspects of OR that spotlight its relevance to EIP and these are now explored in detail.
 First is that OR examines people's behaviour, both in terms of the timescales involved and with regards to who might be affected by particular actions.
 In other words, OR argues that we should conceptualise and judge whether an act is rational according to both when the implications of actions are likely to materialise and in terms of who they might effect.
-According to OR, the effects of actions are therefore likely to range, on one hand, from being fully universal to being fully individual, and on another from focusing on the short-term to centering on the long term.
+According to OR, the effects of actions are therefore likely to range, on one hand, from being fully universal to being fully individual, and on another from focusing on the short-term to centring on the long term.
 This is important because with (as noted above) accountability regimes encouraging short term 'wins', this may focus teachers' attention towards particularly narrow rational acts and away from pursuing actions that could bear fruit and be of benefit to many for much longer in the future (in many ways this is akin to a consumption vs. investment analogy).

-Second, and building on from this point, OR argues that, whether in terms of when or who, in all cases practical behavior is rational when it is concerned with maximizing 'wellbeing'.
-This does mean however the type of welfare maximization postulated by RCT; instead OR suggests that practical rational acts represent those things that individuals 'know' are
+Second, and building on point one above, OR argues that, whether in terms of when or who, in all cases behaviour is rational when it is concerned with maximizing 'wellbeing'.
+This does not mean however the type of welfare maximization postulated by RCT; instead OR suggests that practical rational acts represent those things that individuals 'know' are 'needed' at a given point in time.
+As As Brown states: